 We rely upon third parties for raw materials, such as fiberglass, carbon, resins, foam core and balsa wood, and various components for the wind blades we manufacture.
 Some of these raw materials and components may only be purchased from a limited number of suppliers.
 For example, balsa wood is only grown and produced in a limited number of geographies and is only available from a limited number of suppliers.
 Additionally, our ability to purchase the appropriate quantities of raw materials is constrained by our customers' transitioning wind blade designs and specifications.
 As a result, we maintain relatively low inventory and acquire raw materials and components as needed.
 Due to significant international demand for these raw materials from many industries, we may be unable to acquire sufficient quantities or secure a stable supply for our manufacturing needs.
 For example, in 2019, we experienced shortages in the supply of balsa wood and other core materials.
 If shortages or delays occur, we may be unable to provide our products to our customers on time, or at all.
-In some instances, our customers directly control the purchase of certain key raw materials and components and if they are unable to procure and provide us with such raw materials and components, it could cause delays and disruptions with respect to our business and operations.
-In 2020, we procured approximately 25% of our raw materials from China so any weather events, strikes, other force majeure events or geopolitical developments impacting China could disrupt our supply chain.
+In some instances, our customers directly control the purchase of certain key raw materials and components and if they are unable to procure and provide us with such raw materials from China so any weather events, strikes, other force majeure events or geopolitical developments impacting China could disrupt our supply chain.
 In addition, a disruption in any aspect of our global supply chain caused by transportation delays, customs delays, cost issues or other factors could result in a shortage of raw materials or components critical to our manufacturing needs.
 For example, in 2020 and 2021, we have experienced several delays in receipt of certain raw materials used to make our products primarily due to COVID-19 outbreaks amongst port workers at certain ports in the United States.
 Any supply shortages, delays in the shipment of materials or components from third party suppliers, or changes in the terms on which they are available could disrupt or materially harm our business, operating results and financial condition.